 CDC Advises Being Cautious

-To sum up, the CDC believes that the main reason for the rise of the vaping illness is overexposure to the chemical Vitamin E acetate found mainly in THC containing products.
+To sum up, the CDC believes that the main reason for the rise of the vaping illness is overexposure to the chemical Vitamin E acetate found mainly in THC-containing products.
 And it seems that most of these products came from one dealer on the black market.
 The reason for that is the fact that marijuana is still illegal in some states.
 Anyway, the CDC has more research to do.
 And until they officially determine the main cause of the EVALI, they call on the cannabis retailers to stop adding Vitamin E acetate to vaping products.
-Furthermore, they recommend the users to be careful when choosing vape products.
+Furthermore, they recommend that users be careful when choosing vape products.
 Also, to avoid vapes that contain nicotine or other substances that can be addictive.